ferdinandfuchs21/TaskExecutionTimeMining-gamlss/README.md

 For each parameter combination, a training and test dataset will be created automatically.

 ### 3 Evaluate results
-To evaluate the trained models, run the corresponding evaluation Jupyter notebooks, located in:
+The finsihed evaluations are within the following folders:
 - src/notebooks/AR
 - src/notebooks/PCR
 - src/notebooks/BPIC2017
+To re-evaluate the trained models, run the corresponding evaluation Jupyter notebooks:

-Each evaluation notebook attempts to load all available parameter combinations from the relevant data/predictions_* folder.
+Note: Each evaluation notebook attempts to load all available parameter combinations from the relevant data/predictions_* folder.
 For example: AR_evaluation_gamma.ipynb will evaluate all files in data/predictions_gamma/